Emagonzales/HeartBeat/readme.md

 To run the project locally on your machine, follow these simple steps:

-1. Clone the repository to your local machine
+1. Clone the repository to your local machine.

-2. Navigate to the project directory:
+2. Navigate to the project directory.

 3. Open the `index.html` file in your preferred web browser.